monkeypants/modelbender/docs/meta_model.rst

 These different types of Resource should be sufficient to classify all the resources defined in an enterprise model.

-.. autoclass:: meta_model.CanonicalResource
+.. autoclass:: modelbender.metamodel.resource.CanonicalResource
    :members:
    :undoc-members:

-.. autoclass:: meta_model.AuthorativeResource
+.. autoclass:: modelbender.metamodel.resource.AuthorativeResource
    :members:
    :undoc-members:

-.. autoclass:: meta_model.ReferentialResource
+.. autoclass:: modelbender.metamodel.resource.ReferentialResource
    :members:
    :undoc-members: